arthur-vilela/PP2-emotion-match/README.md

 ![Screenshot of the website in different screensizes](docs/view-different-devices.png)

-The Emotion Match Game is a online quiz game designed to improve people's emotion literacy by increasing their emotional vocabulary and thus to better express their feelings.
+The Emotion Match Game is an online quiz game designed to improve people's emotion literacy by increasing their emotional vocabulary and thus to better express their feelings.
 The concept of the emotion wheel is widely present in the psychology field as well as schools.
 The game will be useful for people who  can't easily read emotional cues in social situations.
-That includes children, emotionally blocked adults and people with mental diagnostics that affect their social abilities.
+That includes children, adults that may struggle with their social abilities.

 The user must match the randomly given emotion with the image that best depicts it, increasing their final score.